Red-faced Lovebird

 Red-Faced Lovebirds as Pets

-Red-faced Lovebirds have not been introduced into the pet industry.
-Rather, they have been used as aviary ornaments.
-Due to the restrictions of importing exotic birds into the United States, they are no longer imported.
+Red-faced Lovebirds are not pets that are handled often.
+Rather, they have been kept as aviary ornaments.
+Due to the restrictions of importing exotic birds into the United States, these birds are no longer imported.
 They are also hard to breed and many die.
-In turn, we are left with very small quantities and minimal blood lines-- this is the main reason why this parrot is very hard to obtain.
+In turn, we are left with very small quantities and minimal blood lines are safeguarded for breeding--this is the main reason these parrots are hard to obtain.

 Red-faced lovebird Breeding